NNPDF/pineappl/docs/cli-tutorial.md

     7    4  4.5  0.145 0  0.071 3  0.037 1  0.031 4 0.004 2 0.001

-Looking at the `total` column you can see that the numbers are much smaller than `1`, corresponding to a one sigma deviation.
+Looking at the `total` column you can see that the numbers are much smaller than `1`, which would correspond to a one sigma deviation.
 This we'd expect knowing that this dataset is used to fit both PDF sets.
 Furthermore, the remaining columns show how this pull was calculated, for instance for the first bin we see that when we sum the four contributions in `pull` we obtain the `total` result.

 Note that the chosen CT18 set doesn't have a photon PDF, where the NNPDF set *does* have one.
 However, for these observables the photon PDF contribution is